- CBD QUIZ

 For instance, Illinois state law allows the transportation of cannabis in a motor vehicle providing it is stored in an odorless, childproof container that is completely sealed and is placed in an area that is out of the driver's reach.
 Storing cannabis in any other type of container, having it in an unsealed container, or in an area that is directly accessible by the driver is considered a class A misdemeanor.

 Colorado has similar laws.
 In Colorado, however, cannabis can be stored in the passenger area of the car as long as it is in a sealed container.
-Travelling with cannabis in an open container is considered a traffic violation.
+Traveling with cannabis in an open container is considered a traffic violation.

 California also has a closed container law, and breaking the law can be grounds for a fine of up to $100.